simplifylabs/remark/README.md

 ## Uncensored

 Are your comments always getting deleted by the owner?
-In Remark, this is not possbile anymore.
+In Remark, this is not possiblle anymore.
 Your comments can only be deleted by violating our Terms of Service.

 ## Better